microsoftgraph/msgraph-sample-spfx/README.md

 This module will introduce you to working with the Microsoft Graph REST API to access data in Office 365 by building a SharePoint Framework client-side web part.

-> Note: At the time of publishing this module, the Microsoft Graph client support in the SharePoint Framework is in preview and requires using beta libraries, packages and APIs.
-When the SPFx releases the Microsoft Graph support to Generally Available (GA), this module will be updated to reflect the latest guidance, libraries and APIs available.

 ## Lab - Leveraging the Microsoft Graph JavaScript SDK from the SharePoint Framework

 In this lab you will create SharePoint Framework client-side web parts that call the Microsoft Graph JavaScript SDK.